Mon - Sun: 24 hours.

 • Special damages may be claimable if your fall has caused you to incur costs or expenses.
 For example, you could claim back the cost of replacing or repairing your phone if it was damaged during the fall.

 To help demonstrate the severity of your injuries, you’ll need a medical assessment.
 This is mandatory in all personal injury claims.
-Usually, your solicitor will book an appointment with a local medical specialist.
+Usually, No Win No Fee solicitors will book an appointment with a local medical specialist.
 They’ll provide a report after examining you and discussing your injuries with you.

 What’s The Average Payout For A Supermarket Fall?